Ontario Hernia Mesh Lawyers

 If the use of hernia mesh in your surgical procedure caused you to sustain additional injuries that continue to impact your daily life and your livelihood, our Ontario personal injury lawyers may be able to represent you as part of a mass tort.
 Mass tort lawsuits involve numerous plaintiffs taking legal action against a single defendant, generally a large company or organization, such as the manufacturer of a dangerous or defective surgical product.

 By pursuing legal action on your behalf, our Ontario personal injury lawyers may be able to help you recover the compensation you are rightfully owed.
-To learn more, schedule a free initial consultation by calling 1-800-JUSTICE today.
+To learn more, schedule a free initial consultation by calling us today.